sa2c/CellProfiler-RunOnCluster/README.md

 ### Checking Run Status

-Open the ClusterView module in the Data Tools menu.
-You will see a list of all runs submitted to the cluster.
+In CellProfiler 3, you can open the `ClusterView` module in the `Data Tools` menu, however, in CellPfoiler 4 the `Data Tools` menu has been merged into the Module list.
+Therefore, you will need to add the `ClusterView` plugin into the pipeline, then ou will see a list of all runs submitted to the cluster.
 Under the run name the module will display `PENDING` for runs in queue or currently running and `COMPLETED` for runs that have stopped running.
 Click `Update` in the upper left corner to refresh the status of the runs.
 Use the `Download Results` button to download and inspect the results.

 If you have already downloaded the results, the button label will change to `Download Again`.